Remember when PSLE top scorers were so admired that they became poster kids for tuition centres and brain-friendly chicken essence?

 He told The Straits Times (ST): “The poster was up in front of my school for the first six months of Secondary 1.
 It was novel and it did get me noticed a little.”

-The 21-year-old will be starting a human, social and political sciences course at Cambridge University in September.
+He went on to do a human, social and political sciences course at Cambridge University.

 Rebecca Jeyaraj topped her cohort with a score of 281 in 2006.
 In interviews on TV and newspapers, the Raffles Girls’ Primary School pupil shared her ambition to be a doctor, like her mother who worked as a general practitioner and father, a transplant surgeon.

 Rebecca is fulfilling her dream as a medical student at University College London.